jcheong/aiff/README.md

 ## Limitations (Current MVP State)

-*   **Single Form:** Only supports automated filling for Form I-765.
+*   **Form Support:** Supports automated filling for any form for which a PDF template and a valid JSON configuration file are provided.
+The initial example focuses on Form I-765.
 *   **RAG Data Scope:** Chat answers are limited to the pre-loaded content in `sample_faq.txt`.
 *   **OCR Accuracy:** Relies on Google Cloud Vision API accuracy, which can vary based on image quality.
 Costs associated with Vision API calls.
 *   **LLM Extraction:** Data extraction relies on LLM performance and prompt quality. **User verification of extracted data before relying on the filled form is essential.**
 *   **Basic UI/UX:** Interface is minimal; error handling is basic.
 *   **No User Accounts:** Sessions are temporary; no data is saved persistently for users.
-*   **PDF Field Names:** Requires manual inspection and configuration of PDF field names in the backend code for the specific `i-765.pdf` used.
+*   **PDF Field Names & Configuration:** Requires manual inspection of each PDF to get exact field names and careful creation of a corresponding JSON configuration file in `backend/form_configs/`.
+Errors in configuration will lead to incorrect form filling.

 ## Future Enhancements